VOLTTRON/volttron/docs/source/setup/bootstrap-options.rst

 Bootstrap Options
 -----------------

-To facilitate bootstrapping the various configurations of the Volttron platform, the bootstrap script provides several options.
+To facilitate bootstrapping the various configurations of the VOLTTRON platform, the bootstrap script provides several options.
 Options exist for each message bus, specifying a new environment, updating an existing environment, and installing some optional dependencies for features like historians.